 Daniel J Figola, PE

-Daniel currently serves as the Director of Sustainability Development at Advanced Drainage Systems, Inc (ADS).
-In this role, Dan oversees the development of ADS’ sustainability programs and initiatives.
+Daniel currently serves as the Director of Product Development at Advanced Drainage Systems, Inc (ADS).
 Dan is an accomplished engineer with over 20 years of experience in land development and stormwater management.
 During his tenor at ADS, Dan has been a leader within the sustainability space.
-Currently, he serves as the Building and Construction Subcommittee Chair for the ASTM E-60 Committee on Sustainability.
+Currently, he also serves as the Building and Construction Subcommittee Chair for the ASTM E-60 Committee on Sustainability.
 Dan graduated from Ohio University with a Bachelor of Science in Civil Engineering.
 He is a Licensed Professional Engineer in Ohio and Illinois and is a LEED Accredited Professional.
 Additionally, he has professional accreditations in the Institute for Sustainable Infrastructure Envision Program and is a certified Rainwater Catchment System Designer with the American Rainwater Catchments Systems Association.
 Dan previously served as the President of the Illinois Society of Professional Engineers and remains active in multiple industry organizations.